asvd/invoke/README.md

 // starting a server on port 1337 var server = new invoke.Server(1337);

-// a set of functions to be available from the browser server.expose({
+// a set of functions available to the browser server.expose({
     // prints a message on the server console
     log: console.log,